Kimyounggun99/VRU-Accident/README.md

 ---

 ### 📢 Acknowledgement
-In addition to the 390 VRU-involved crash videos we newly collected, we also curated VRU-relevant videos from three publicly available accident datasets: [MM-AU](http://www.lotvsmmau.net/), [DADA-2000](https://github.com/JWFangit/LOTVS-DADA), and [DoTA](https://github.com/MoonBlvd/Detection-of-Traffic-Anomaly).
+In addition to the 390 VRU-involved accident videos we newly collected, we also curated VRU-relevant videos from three publicly available accident datasets: [MM-AU](http://www.lotvsmmau.net/), [DADA-2000](https://github.com/JWFangit/LOTVS-DADA), and [DoTA](https://github.com/MoonBlvd/Detection-of-Traffic-Anomaly).

 We annotated these videos with fine-grained Video Question Answering (VQA) and Dense Captioning labels as part of the VRU-Accident benchmark.
-We sincerely thank the original authors of these datasets for their efforts in collecting and sharing valuable crash video data with the research community.
+We sincerely thank the original authors of these datasets for their efforts in collecting and sharing valuable accident video data with the research community.